 Eating Leafy Greens Daily May Help Keep Minds Sharp

-To age well, we must eat well — there's been a lot of evidence that heart-healthy diets help protect the brain.
+To age well, we must eat well.
+There has been a lot of evidence that heart-healthy diets help protect the brain.

 The latest good news: A study recently published in Neurology finds that healthy seniors who had daily helpings of leafy green vegetables — such as spinach, kale and collard greens — had a slower rate of cognitive decline, compared to those who tended to eat little or no greens.